mydepsoftware/mydepsoftware.github.io/getting_started.md

 <details> <summary><h2 class="menutitle"> Database </h2></summary>

 <p class="retrait">MyDEP allows to work with cell models from the Homogeneous particle model up to a Four-shell particle model, spherical or ellipsoidal.
 A database, compiling data for each model that were found in the literature has been created.
-This database is in the file database.txt. </p>
+This database is in the file mydep_database.db. </p>

 <p class="retrait">For each model all the information concerning the model can be seen by Clicking on the View references button.
 The popup menu that open contains:
 <ul>